neam/dna-project-base-stateless-file-management/README.md

 4. Set the following constants in your app

-`LOCAL_TMP_FILES_PATH` - to a path where local temporary files can be written and read by the php process
+`LOCAL_TMP_FILES_PATH` - to a path where the tenant's local temporary files can be written and read by the php process

 `PUBLIC_FILES_S3_BUCKET` - Amazon S3 bucket where publicly shared files are to be stored